THIS CHAPTER CONTAINS VIOLENCE THAT MAY NOT BE SUITABLE TO SOME READERS.

 A mistake.

 He caught her.
 One hand behind her back.
 One palm on the sand to brace them both.
-Their faces inches apart.
+Their faces were inches apart.
+Her breath hit his cheek like cool mist.
+Her heartbeat felt a fraction too fast and thudded against his arm.

-He took of the blindfold.
+The blindfold fell off.
 Damon looked into her eyes.
 Calm.
 Concerned.

 "Did I hurt you?"